-Activity purpose: The WTF website is part of our objective to raise awareness of mental health issues and to explain the role our charity seeks to undertake.
-The website also addresses our objective to improve access to information for young people experiencing mental health issues and those people who care for young people by signposting resources to help those seeking support.
+Activity purpose: The WTF website supports our goal to raise awareness of mental health issues and to explain the role our charity seeks to undertake.
+The website also addresses our goal to improve access to information for young people experiencing mental health issues and those people who care for young people by signposting resources to help those seeking support.

 Outcome: Our website is up and running !